weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ---

-## What You Will Build ##

-This example uses [Weave Run](http://weave.works/run/index.html) to automatically discover services on a Weave container network.
+This example uses [Weave Run](http://weave.works/run/index.html) to automatically discover services on a **Weave** container network.

-In this example:
+In this example, you will:

-1. You will create a simple containerized web service that runs on weave-gs-01.
+1. Create a simple containerized web service that runs on weave-gs-01.
-2. On weave-gs-02, we will deploy a second container that enables you to query the web service on weave-gs-01.
+2. Deploy `curl` into a second container on `weave-gs-02`.
-3. Use curl to query the _'Hello, Weave!'_ service from the second container.
+3. Use curl to query the _'Hello, Weave!'_ service from the second container on one host to another host.

 ![Weave and Docker](/guides/images/Simple_Weave.png)

 This tutorial uses simple UNIX tools, and it doesn't require any programming skills.

-This example will take about 15 minutes to complete.
+This example requires no programming skills and will take about 15 minutes to complete.

 ## What You Will Use